-Arrow Films will be releasing the new Blu-ray edition of The Forbidden Photos of a Lady Above Suspicion on 14 January 2019.
+Arrow Video will be releasing the new Blu-ray edition of The Forbidden Photos of a Lady Above Suspicion on 14 January 2019.
 As previously mentioned, the extras include The Forbidden Lady, featuring footage from my 2016 conversation with the movie’s star, Dagmar Lassander.

 For the past few months, I’ve had to keep it zipped about a project Chrissie Harper and I had in the can but couldn’t discuss until the distributor which commissioned it made a public announcement.
-At 3pm on Friday afternoon, Arrow Films officially confirmed it will be releasing The Forbidden Photos of a Lady Above Suspicion on Blu-ray in January, with our documentary The Forbidden Lady among the extras.
+At 3pm on Friday afternoon, Arrow Video officially confirmed it will be releasing The Forbidden Photos of a Lady Above Suspicion on Blu-ray in January, with our documentary The Forbidden Lady among the extras.
 Full details here.

 One bonus of interviewing Dagmar Lassander was presenting her with one of the Society of Fantastic Films’ special awards for services to the genre.
 The statuette is loosely modelled upon the Maria robot from Fritz Lang’s Metropolis.